nahid/apify-site/content/docs/api-testing/assertions.md

 ## Defining Assertions

 You can define assertions in your test definition file under the `Tests` array.
-Each assertion uses a C#/TypeScript like expression that evaluates to `true` or `false`.
+Each assertion uses a ES6(JavaScript) expression that evaluates to `true` or `false`.
 If an assertion fails, the test is marked as failed.

 **Example:**